- Hemingway can be a powerful writing tool for streamlining your writing style

 |Style Improvement Capability||2nd||3rd||1st|

-Note: The grammar is usually better on ProWritingAid, however, I think Grammarly has a better handle on commas and their placement.
+The grammar suggestions are usually better on ProWritingAid; however, I think Grammarly has a better handle on comma use and placement.

 How to Use Hemingway Editor Online